6 Ways to Start an Online Store in the Philippines

 • Viber

-Back in 2017, it was thought to be the future of eCommerce because of its personalized conversation format and experience that is fully-engaged with the customers.
 Today, this is still practiced by local businesses looking to sell within their community or personal network.
-It can work if you can stay active and build trust, but there are better ways to enter eCommerce, in our opinion.
+It can work if you can stay active and build trust, but there are better ways to enter eCommerce, in my opinion.

-Despite being the slowest country in the Southeast Asia region to adopt eCommerce, the Philippines is brimming with businesses looking to sell online and most of them resort to listing on websites like Lazada and Shopee, or Carousell for smaller businesses.
-Bigger companies can afford platforms like Amazon for worldwide market reach.
+Despite being the slowest country in the Southeast Asia region to adopt eCommerce, the Philippines is brimming with businesses looking to sell online, and most of them resort to listing on websites like Lazada and Shopee, or Carousell for smaller businesses.

-To an extent, starting your online store can be aided by these websites because they have an established system, but in the long-run you limit your profitability because of dealing with commission rates.
-You also lack competitive advantage and brand-building because at the end of the day, it’s the platform that the customer trusts and not you as a business.
+To an extent, starting your online store can be aided by these websites because they have an established system, but in the long run, you limit your profitability because of dealing with commission rates.

-On the other hand, an advantage of using these listing websites is that it can be integrated with your own eCommerce website so it can function as an omnichannel (especially if built with Prosperna’s Online Store Builder).
-That way, you can direct your customers to your store without competition, and at the same time, show off your company branding.
+On the other hand, an advantage of using these listing websites is that they can be integrated with your own eCommerce website, so they can function as an omnichannel (especially if built with the new Prosperna platform).

 6. Online Store Builder